hereya/hereya-docs/docs/intro.md

 ```bash
 hereya env
 ```
+Without **Hereya**, you would have to provide these environment variables to your app, by setting them in a `.env` file and using a dedicated npm package like dotenv, for example.

-You don't need to manage the environment variables yourself. **Hereya** will manage them for you.
+With **Hereya**, you don't need to manage environment variables as you will see in the next section.
+So no extra dependencies are needed.

 ## Write the Node.js app